QuePast/ff15/README.md

-Private scripts and exploits for ff15 platform
+League of legends private scripts and exploits for ff15 platform

 Discord: Rajovan#2838